 The Charnwood Forest Living Landscape Project, in partnership with Aggregate Industries, aims to conserve and enhance the unique wildlife, geology and character of Charnwood Forest.

 Soar and Wreake Valley

-Restoring wildlife and wild places to the floodplains of the Soar and Wreake - two of the most signficant rivers in Leicestershire - is a priority for the Trust and encouraging progress has been made to date with this Living Landscape scheme.
-Our goal here is to enable the floodplain to function more naturally, which has huge benefits for nature and for people
+Restoring wildlife and wild places to the floodplains of the Soar and Wreake - two of the most signficant rivers in Leicestershire - is a priority for the Trust and encouraging progress has been made with this Living Landscape scheme.
+Our goal is to enable the floodplain to function naturally, which has huge benefits for nature and for people

 The Trust has acquired over 350 acres of land on the Soar floodplain since 2004, offered advice to landowners and carried out extensive habitat restoration work, centred around Cossington Meadows nature reserve.
 This large nature reserve is managed lightly to create a mosaic of rough grassland, wet woodland, scrub and pools of water, using hardy native breeds.
 The emphasis is on allowing natural processes to shape the site as much as possible.

-Since 2008 we have surveyed a large part of the floodplain from Sharnford in the south to Lockington in the north and provided habitat management advice to around thirty landowners.
+Since 2008, we have surveyed a large part of the floodplain from Sharnford in the south to Lockington in the north and provided habitat management advice to around thirty landowners.
 In 2011-12 we surveyed the River Soar through Leicester and its associated green spaces such as Aylestone Meadows.
-This survey showed that the river corridor is of enormous value for wildlife as it forms a vital link with the river valley to the north and south of the city, facilitating species movement between fragmented habitats within and beyond the urban area.
+This survey showed that the river corridor is of enormous value for wildlife as it forms a vital link with the river valley to the north and south of the city.

 The National Forest